-CURRENT LIMITS TO THE CAMPAIGN'S EFFECTS.
-At mid-campaign evaluation OHA-PHD has implemented Stay True to You for only five months (June 30-November 30, 2016).
-Typically such campaigns run longer before being evaluated. ^{5,6} Also, because media campaigns are most effective when implemented in the context of communitywide support for youth, parents, and families, 7 the effects of Stay True to You on youth marijuana use are limited in the absence of coordinated education, support, and services implemented in collaboration with counties, tribes, Coordinated Care Organizations, and schools in Oregon.
+LIMITS TO THE CAMPAIGN'S EFFECTS.
+The Stay True to You campaign was active for 12 months; at evaluation end OHA-PHD had implemented Stay True to You for nine months (June 30, 2016-March 31, 2017).
+Typically such campaigns run longer before being evaluated.^{6,7} Also, because media campaigns are most effective when implemented in the context of communitywide support for youth, parents, and families,8 the effects of Stay True to You on youth marijuana use are limited in the absence of coordinated education, support, and services implemented in collaboration with counties, tribes, Coordinated Care Organizations, and schools in Oregon.

-No significant change in youth and young adult intent to use marijuana.
+Evidence indicates no significant change in youth and young adult intent to use marijuana.

 Both the pilot and comparison areas experienced slight (not statistically significant) increases in the percentage of youth and young adults who intend to use marijuana in the next 12 months or before age 21.
-The proportions did not change significantly from baseline to mid-campaign.
+The proportions did not change significantly from baseline to evaluation end.

-Similar proportions of youth and young adults reported an intent to use marijuana in the next 12 months
+Similar proportions of youth and young adults reported an intent to use marijuana in the next 12 months at baseline and evaluation end.